 The back of the subwoofer looks plain and is made of wood, with the port near the bottom.
 Unfortunately, the detachable power cable connects in the middle of the back and will stand out.

 The LG SL6Y feels quite well built.
-It's made primarily of dense, good quality plastic, with a metal grill along the front that gives it a fairly premium feel.
+It's made primarily of dense, good quality plastic, with a metal grille along the front that gives it a fairly premium feel.
 The weakest point is the fabric on the subwoofer that can get dirty or damaged if you're not careful.

 The stereo frequency response of the LG SL6Y is mediocre.
 Despite the fact that this soundbar setup has a dedicated subwoofer, its bass range isn't very extended and it lacks a good amount of bass, especially compared to the newer LG SN6Y.
 This results in a sound profile that's bright, slightly piercing, and lacking in thump and punch.
 This likely won't be ideal for action movies or bass-heavy genres.

 The stereo soundstage of the LG SL6Y is decent.
 Since this soundbar doesn't do anything to project the sound and make it appear wider, it feels about as wide as the bar itself.
 It's decently focused and while some objects may seem to come from an accurate pinpoint location, it won't perform nearly as well as bars with side-firing speakers, like the Samsung HW-Q80R.